parrt/cs601/lectures/db.md

 ## Grouping

 Grouping allows us to treat different groups of rows differently according to a column value.
-For example, you might want to group managers separately and employees together or faculty and students.
+For example, you might want to group managers separately from employees or faculty from students.
 In the data from Rockoff's book, we could collect grades by homework and separately by quiz.

 ```sql
 sqlite> SELECT GradeType, AVG(Grade) FROM Grades GROUP BY GradeType;